usbalbin/probe-plotter/README.md

 ```

 ##### Prerequisits
 probe-plotter uses the Rerun viewer for visualizing the graphs.
-Please [make sure to that installed](https://rerun.io/docs/getting-started/installing-viewer#installing-the-viewer).
+Please [make sure to have that installed](https://rerun.io/docs/getting-started/installing-viewer#installing-the-viewer).

 ##### To run the tool